Cephalopods and Diving in Lembeh Strait

 Starry Night Octopus (Callistoctopus luteus)

 This is one of our favorite Lembeh Strait nocturnal critters.
 It’s a rare find but one that we spot on night dives when they are out hunting.
-The starry night octopus catches its prey with its tentacles and it has a strong beak which quickly paralyses its victim – usually small shrimps, fish, crustaceans and even other octopus.
+The starry night octopus catches its prey with its tentacles and it has a strong beak which quickly paralyses its victim – usually small shrimps, fish, crustaceans and even other octopuses.

 It can be found on sandy and rubble areas, areas with a seaweed cover or on rocky and coral reefs.
 It has a reddish brown colour and when agitated, white star-like spots appear all over its body which is its only possible colour change and where its name comes from.